 - The integrated experiences in the final year of the program: a supervised internship (typical in all counseling programs) is combined with seminars in ethical issues and case formulation as well as the empirical thesis, which will involve client assessment and/or treatment effectiveness research conducted at the internship site.

 The program is explicitly designed to lead to eligibility as a Licensed Professional Counselor (LPC) in the State of Connecticut.
 This is a useful credential, enabling practitioners to work with health insurance providers to provide services in both public and private sectors.
 Most master’s-level positions in behavioral health require, or at least strongly prefer, that applicants possess or be eligible for some form of licensure.
-Note that each state sets its own standards for licensure, and Connecticut is known to have the most rigorous.
+Note that each state sets its own standards for licensure.

 The following will be required of all applicants accepted in the Master of Science of Clinical Counseling program: